-The Centre for Aesthetics, Religion and Contemporary Culture and the Haas Library at the Universitat Pompeu Fabra are pleased to announce a call for applications for two individual fellowships, permitting the successful applicants to carry out original artistic and/or research projects at the Haas Library for a period of three months.
+The Centre for Aesthetics, Religion and Contemporary Culture and the Haas Library at the Universitat Pompeu Fabra are pleased to announce a call for applications for an individual fellowship, permitting the successful applicants to carry out original artistic and/or research projects at the Haas Library for a period of four months.

 We welcome scholarly and/or artistic submissions from any disciplinary background or perspective, though candidates must show the specific link between their proposal and any aspect or theme of the Haas Library collection.

-The Centre for Aesthetics, Religion and Contemporary Culture and the Haas Library at the Universitat Pompeu Fabra are pleased to announce the new call for applications for two individual J&M Villavecchia Fellowships for 2025-2026.
-This call is open to both artists and postdoctoral researchers with original and innovative proposals that make use of the themes and materials of the Haas Library.
+The Centre for Aesthetics, Religion and Contemporary Culture and the Haas Library at the Universitat Pompeu Fabra are pleased to announce the new call for applications for one individual J&M Villavecchia Fellowship for 2027.
+This call is open to postdoctoral researchers, artists, and practice-based researchers with original and innovative proposals that make use of the themes and materials of the Haas Library.
 Applications made by last-year predoctoral researchers that can justify the crucial interest of the Haas library materials for the consecution of their PhD will also be considered.

 Call for Applications